-FULL BOARD MEETING
+BOARD OF DIRECTORS MEETING

-The meeting of the full Board was called to order by Vice-Chairperson Bob Megna at 2:15 p.m.
+The meeting of the full Board was called to order by Chairperson Designee Tom Wood at 9:15 a.m.

-Minutes of Previous Meeting
+Minutes of Previous Meeting:

-Mr. Megna asked the members for a motion to adopt the minutes from the March 8, 2013 LGAC Board meeting, the move was seconded and the Directors approved the minutes.
+Mr. Wood asked the members for a motion to adopt the minutes from the March 1, 2018 LGAC Board meeting.
+A motion was made and seconded, and the Directors approved the minutes.

-Resolution No. 2013-05: Approving the Corporation's Audited Financial Statements for the year ended March 31, 2013.
+Resolution No. 2018-06: Approving the Corporation's Audited Financial Statements for the year ended March 31, 2018.

-Mr. Megna mentioned that the Audit Committee had previously met and recommended approval of the Resolution.
+Mr. Wood stated that this Resolution was previously discussed at the Audit Committee meeting and the Committee recommended that the Board approve this Resolution.

-After no questions or comments were brought before the Board, Mr. Megna asked the members for a motion to adopt the Resolution, the move was seconded and the Directors approved the Resolution.
+After no questions or comments were brought before the Board, Mr. Wood asked the members for a motion to adopt the Resolution.
+A motion was made and seconded, and the Directors approved the Resolution.

-Resolution No. 2013-06: Approving the Corporation's Annual Procurement Contracts Report for the fiscal year ended March 31, 2013 and reapproving the Procurement Guidelines for the New York Local Government Assistance Corporation
+Resolution No. 2018-07: Approving the Corporation's Annual Procurement Contracts Report for the fiscal year ended March 31, 2018 and approving the Procurement Guidelines and amendments thereto for the New York Local Government Assistance Corporation.

-No questions or comments were brought before the Board, so Mr. Megna asked the members for a motion to adopt the Resolution, the move was seconded and the Directors approved the Resolution.
+After no questions or comments were brought before the Board, Mr. Wood asked the members for a motion to adopt the Resolution.
+A motion was made and seconded, and the Directors approved the Resolution.

-Resolution No. 2013-07: Approving the Corporation's Annual Investment Report for the fiscal year ended March 31, 2013 and reapproving the Investment Guidelines for the New York Local Government Assistance Corporation.
+Resolution No. 2018-08: Approving the Corporation's Annual Investment Report for the fiscal year ended March 31, 2018 and approving the Corporation's Investment Guidelines and amendments thereto for the New York Local Government Assistance Corporation.

-No questions or comments were brought before the Board, so Mr. Megna asked the members for a motion to adopt the Resolution, the move was seconded and the Directors approved the Resolution.
+After no questions or comments were brought before the Board, Mr. Wood asked the members for a motion to adopt the Resolution.
+A motion was made and seconded, and the Directors approved the Resolution.

-Resolution No. 2013-08: Approving the Annual Report of the New York Local Government Assistance Corporation for the fiscal year ended March 31, 2013.
+Resolution No. 2018-09: Approving the Corporation's Annual Report for the fiscal year ended March 31, 2018.

-No questions or comments were brought before the Board, so Mr. Megna asked the members for a motion to adopt the Resolution, the move was seconded and the Directors approved the Resolution.
+After no questions or comments were brought before the Board, Mr. Wood asked the members for a motion to adopt the Resolution.
+A motion was made and seconded, and the Directors approved the Resolution.